-By Dr. Eva Evans.
-A veterinarian and writer for Pets Best, a pet insurance agency for dogs and cats.
+By Eva Evans, a veterinarian and writer for Pets Best, a pet health insurance agency for dogs and cats.

 During the holidays many people add a new furry family member to their household.
 If you find yourself with a new cold-nosed four-legged friend this season, be sure to follow this important checklist to have everything ready for your new pet!